thanachot-n/69-s1-cybersec/README.md

 ## My Information
 - Thanachot Najainuek
 - Student ID : 0568604050xx-x
-- I believe I understand the fundamentals of cybersecurity and can apply them in practice.
+- Learned cybersecurity principles and methods for preventing cyberattacks, and gained the ability to apply this knowledge to protect data and use technology   safely in daily life.